UANATACA/RA-REPO/ra_gui.md

 <div id="REPESPJnube" style="padding-top: 60px;"><h2>REPESPJnube<h2></div>

-Certificate of representative of entity without legal license issued in the centralized custody system of Uanataca certificates and intended for authentication and eletronic signature.</p>
+Certificate of representative of entity without legal license issued in the centralized custody system of Uanataca certificates and intended for authentication and electronic signature.</p>

 <table>
 <th>Field</th>